-Ships of this kind are operated “off the books,” using a familiar set of tactics to obscure their ownership, cargo, financing, routes and destinations.
+There are a number of familiar tactics these nefarious fleets use to obscure their ownership, cargo, financing, routes and destinations.

 Another common tactic is flying under another nation’s flag, often through so-called “flags of convenience” (FOC).
 By international law, every ship must be registered to a country, what’s known as its “flag state,” which is legally responsible for enforcing safety, labor and environmental rules.
 Dark fleet operators exploit this system by registering vessels in countries with limited enforcement capacity or by frequently switching flags to blur accountability.
 In more extreme cases, ships engage in “false-flag behavior,” deliberately misrepresenting their nationality or ownership – a serious violation of international norms designed to frustrate enforcement and shift blame away from the real operators.

-Dark fleets also rely heavily on ship-to-ship transfers at sea to disguise cargo origins.
+Dark fleets also rely heavily on ship-to-ship transfers at sea to disguise cargo origins, a common practice by Russia.
 Instead of docking at port, oil, for example, is transferred between vessels in open water, usually while the AIS is disabled.
 By mixing cargo mid-ocean, ships can erase the paper trail of sanctioned oil before it ever reaches land.
-Beyond the obvious sanctions workaround, these transfers also create serious safety risks, especially when conducted by older, poorly maintained tankers far from regulators.
+Beyond the obvious sanctions workarounds, these transfers also create significant safety risks, especially when conducted by older, poorly maintained tankers far from regulators.

-Let’s stick with the topic of safety.
-To stay off authorities’ radar, most ghost ships avoid ports and inspections altogether.
+To remain off authorities’ radar, most ghost ships avoid ports and inspections altogether.
 Ports are where vessels face paperwork checks, insurance verification and sanctions enforcement.
 Dark fleet vessels minimize port calls or rely on ports with weak oversight, allowing unsafe and illicit operations to continue unchecked for months or even years.

 Finally, many ghost ships operate without insurance.
 Legitimate vessels carry coverage for oil spills, environmental damage and crew injuries.
 Ghost vessels often carry fraudulent certificates or no insurance at all.
 When accidents happen (spills, fires or collisions), there’s rarely an identifiable owner or financial backstop.
 That pushes clean-up costs onto coastal communities and taxpayers, turning illicit shipping into a public liability.

 And if you think this crime is victimless, take the case of Ukraine.
-As analysis from the Center for Strategic and International Studies (CSIS) makes clear, Russia’s war in Ukraine is now heavily financed through these very operations.
+According to analysis from the Center for Strategic and International Studies, Russia’s war in Ukraine is now heavily financed through these very operations.
 Since late 2022, Moscow has assembled a vast shadow fleet transporting an estimated 3.7 million barrels of oil per day, generating up to $100 billion annually – revenue that rivals the total value of U.S. assistance to Ukraine.

 They weaken sanctions and prolong conflicts.
 If sanctioned oil can still move, sanctioned regimes can still get paid.